nuxodin/intrinsicsize-polyfill/README.md

 This is a polyfill for the proposed intrinsicsize-attribute.
 - Supports dynamicly added HTML
 - Under 1kb gzip-compressed
-- Works with images, not videos
+- Works with images, not videos at the moment
+- Supports IE11, Safari, Firefox

 ## Demo at
 https://codepen.io/tobias_buschor/pen/jpjdrz